 Do you know your rights when it comes to housing?
 Find information here from HUD on what you should know.

 Emergencies can happen at a moment’s notice.
-This resource is here to provide a comprehensive discussion on how to ensure your home is made as safe as possible if any occupants are disabled.
+This resource provides a comprehensive discussion on ensuring your home is made as safe as possible if any occupants are disabled.

 Here is a resource that provides information to the disabled on acquiring grants to help pay for needed home modifications.